-As someone who has wavy, frizzy hair that even the best anti-frizz serum can’t seem to tame, there’s nothing like walking out of the salon with a fresh blowout.
+There’s one thing everyone who frequently hits the salon can agree on: Professional stylists have a magic touch when it comes to blow drying hair.
+As someone who has wavy, frizzy hair that even the best frizz-fighting serum can’t seem to tame, there’s nothing like walking out of the salon with a fresh blowout.
 While I love my natural texture, there’s something special about that signature, bouncy blowout only a stylist can give you—but that hasn’t stopped me from trying.
-Over the years I’ve gone through several tutorial videos (and a ton of blowout products) to try to recreate the perfect blowout at home.
+Over the years, I’ve followed several tutorial videos (and used a ton of blowout products) to try to recreate the perfect blowout at home.

 What are the benefits of blow drying hair?

-Have you ever blow dried your hair, and your strands ended up looking more messy bedhead than smooth and sleek?
-Basically, hair becomes frizzy due to lack of moisture, so the key to frizz-free hair is to keep your hair hydrated.
-If your strands are dry, be sure to use a weekly hair mask like Pureology Hydrate Superfood Treatment to help nourish and soften your hair.
-You can also use a leave-in conditioner like Mizani 25 Miracle Milk to for long lasting moisture.
+Have you ever blow dried your hair and your strands ended up looking more messy,bedhead than smooth and sleek?
+Hair becomes frizzy due to lack of moisture, so the key to frizz-free strands is learning how to blow dry hair while keeping your r strands hydrated.
+If your locks are dry, be sure to use a weekly hair mask like Matrix Miracle Creator Mask to nourish and strengthen your strands.
+You can also use a leave-in conditioner like Mizani 25 Miracle Milk for long-lasting moisture before you blow dry hair.

-Post-blowdry frizz can also be caused by towel drying your hair with a cotton towel.
-This material can cause friction, making it more prone to frizz and damage.
+You may be setting your blow dry up for failure before you even break out your round brush.
+Post-blowdry frizz can also be caused by drying your hair with a cotton towel.
+This material can cause friction, making your hair more prone to frizz.
 Instead, gently towel dry your mane with a towel made out of microfiber.
 If you don’t have a microfiber towel on hand, try using an old t-shirt to remove excess water before you begin blow drying.

-How do you fix frizzy hair after blow drying?
+How do I fix frizzy hair after blow drying?

 How do you blowdry your hair properly?